 Youth aged 12-17 must show proof of vaccination, medical exemption, or a negative test result to enter any facility while not participating in an activity.

 This includes spectators or using the concourse and common areas.

 Anyone ages 18+ will be required to show proof of vaccination, medical exemption, or a negative rapid test result within 72 hours of a visit to facilities of a visit to facilities.

-From September 20 to October 25, proof of a single dose is considered acceptable if the dose was given more than two weeks before visiting a facility.
-After October 25, proof of double vaccination is required.
 All other vaccine-eligible visitors will be required to follow the Alberta government's guidelines set out for the Provincial Restrictions Exemption Program.